somedatapacket/docs.humio.com/content/installation/_index.md

 1. You need disk space to hold your compressed data.
 Never fill your disk more than 80%.

 **Example Setup**
-Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
+Your machine has 64G of ram, 8 hyper threads (4 cores) and 1TB of storage.
 Your machine can hold 460GB of ingest data compressed in ram, and process 8GB/s.
 In this case that means that 10 seconds worth of query time will run through 80GB of data.
 So this machine fits an 80GB/day ingest, with +5 days data available for fast querying.